-A large number of global GCM-CTM studies have investigated the effect of 21stcentury climate change on the global tropospheric ozone budget and the surface ozone background; they are reviewed by Wu et al. (2008b) and are not discussed in detail here since our focus is on regional ozone pollution.
+A large number of global GCM-CTM studies have investigated the effect of 21st- century climate change on the global tropospheric ozone budget and the surface ozone background; they are reviewed by Wu et al. (2008b) and are not discussed in detail here since our focus is on regional ozone pollution.
 The most important climate variables affecting tropospheric ozone on a global scale are stratosphere-troposphere exchange, lightning NOx, and water vapor.
-These three variables are all expected to increase in the future climate; the first two cause an increase in ozone and the third a decrease.
-Different models thus project changes in the global tropospheric ozone burden over the 21st century ranging from \5% to b12% (Wu et al., 2008b).
+These three variables are all expected to increase in the future climate; the first two cause an increase in ozone burden over the 21st century ranging from 5% to b12% (Wu et al., 2008b).
 Despite this disagreement in sign, the models agree that climate change will decrease the ozone background in the lower troposphere where the water vapor effect is dominant (stratosphere-troposphere exchange and lightning are more important in the upper troposphere).
-An ensemble analysis of 10 global GCM-CTMs by Dentener et al. (2006) indicates a decrease of annual mean surface ozone in the northern hemisphere by
+An ensemble analysis of 10 global GCM-CTMs by Dentener et al. (2006) indicates a decrease of annual mean surface ozone in the northern hemisphere by a-Effect of climate change only, holding anthropogenic emissions of ozone precursors constant. b- Slashes indicate nesting of global and regional CTMs.